 If you don’t believe me, ask yourself the following: How did you select your bank?

-My point is, put yourself in your customers’ shoes.
+My point is, to put yourself in your customers’ shoes.

-Do they want to be told how fantastic your product is or do they want an explanation on how your product will solve their problem or make their life better?
+Do they want to be told how fantastic your product is or do they want an explanation of how your product will solve their problem or make their life better?

 3) Selling never ends